Washington lawmaker on public-records task force calls journalists ‘those dirty, godless, hateful people’

 But this time the situation is unique: Shea is one of eight lawmakers appointed to a task force to figure out how the Washington Legislature should keep and disclose public records.

-That task force comes as the state Legislature faces a lawsuit brought by news organizations — including Associated Press and The Seattle Times — questioning its long-claimed exemption from Washington’s Public Records Act.
+That task force comes as the state Legislature faces a lawsuit brought by news organizations — including The Associated Press and The Seattle Times — questioning its long-claimed exemption from Washington’s Public Records Act.

 Most Read Local Stories